secureworks/dalton/README.rst

         restart: always

 Rust support was added in Suricata 4.0 but is optional.
-Starting with Suricata 5.0.0, Rust is manditory.
+Starting with Suricata 5.0.0, Rust is mandatory.
 To turn on Rust support for a Suricata 4.x Agent, set the ``ENABLE_RUST`` arg in the docker-compose file to ``--enable-rust`` for that particular Agent specification (see below example).
 Suricata 4.x Agents that have Rust support will show up in the Web UI alongside the string, "with Rust support".